 The English Setter is one of the rare breeds that is not suited for apartment living, and it requires a large amount of exercise to maintain its fitness.
 It is a friendly, playful breed that is excellent with kids.

 The Japanese Chin is an energetic breed in the toy family known for his intelligence and loyalty.

 Regular grooming is required for this pup, and training is said to be difficult due to the Chin's independent nature.

 These good house dogs can adapt to just about any living space, although in terms of climate, they cannot handle extreme temperatures.

 The Japanese Chin would not be the best option for kids unless the Chin and the children grew up together.

 25. Norwegian Elkhound

-The Norwegian Elkhound is another of the herding and sledding dogs known for their loyalty and protective nature.
-This is another breed that has a double coat, so regular brushing is a must in order to keep the coat sleek and clean.
+This is another breed with a double coat, so regular brushing is a must to keep the coat sleek and clean.

 RECOMMENDED READ: 5 Best Shed-Free Dogs & Breeds That Don't Shed